tjoloi/CTF/Hackathon/README.md

 Our team won the *most functionalities* and finished in close second place for *cleanest code*.

 ### External ressources
 Since our working code is in another repo, there isn't much to present here.
-So here's the external repos.
+So here are the external repos.

 [Template repo from Dialog Insight](https://github.com/dialog-insight/labyrinth-vue)\
 [API doc from Dialog Insight](https://labyrinth-api.herokuapp.com/api-docs/)\